 - Parents may not come into the building and ask to see a teacher without a prior appointment.
-If you have a pressing concern, please call or email the teacher to set up a time to meet. - If you have items that need to be dropped off for your student, those will be given to office staff and delivered to students by our staff.
+If you have a pressing concern, please call or email the teacher to set up a time to meet. - If you have items that need to be dropped off toa students, they may be left in the vestibule and will be delivered to students by our staff. - Volunteers and chaperones must complete a background check prior to entering the building.
+Background checks are good for 90 days.